hujhax/austin-improv-wiki/Nice Astronaut.md

 In 2011, [[Nicole McCracken]] and [[Tim Honker]] formed a separate troupe named [[Townsville]] to write and perform scripted comedy.
 In late 2013, Townsville was folded back into Nice Astronaut as the scripted comedy arm in order to create the second Townsville show: Back in Townsville: Townsville Community Center for the April-May 2014 ColdTowne Theater run.

 ## Teaching
-In 2013, Nice Astronaut expanded into teaching workshops, and have since taught in Austin, Phoenix, and Houston.
-They currently teach out of the ColdTowne Conservatory space.
+Nice Astronaut taught improv and sketch workshops in Austin, Phoenix, and Houston in 2013-2014.

 ## Custom Created Longform Improv Forms
 Nice Astronaut has specialized in creating and preforming custom improv forms, but has also performed montages, living rooms, narratives, Armandos, and the Deconstruction.